-There are a number of methods of conducting a survey, it’s just a matter of determining which is right for you and which will garner the most accurate responses based upon the questions being asked.
-Each of the following can all be effective survey methods:
+There are a number of methods of conducting a survey, it’s just a matter of determining which is right for you and which will garner the most accurate responses based on the questions being asked.
+Each of the following can be an effective survey method:

 Honesty is important in data collection, otherwise, your analysis – and the action(s) you take due to it – can be skewed.
 Whereas in-person or telephone surveys can cause a person to “clam up” or be untruthful with their answers, most online surveys offer anonymity, which is more likely to result in people giving their true thoughts and feelings on any given subject.